navisens/NaviDocs/API.iOS.md

 The `heading`, as a rotation in degrees.

 #### `setCartesianOffsetInMetersX(_ x: Double, Y y: Double)`
-Adds a an offset to both and y axes.
+Adds an offset to both x and y axes.
 So if you are running the SDK in the local XY frame, you can start at custom XY positions.

 **Params**
 The `x` and `y` offset in meters.